 Just like you do.

-Right now, Australia’s cruellest farming device — the battery cage — is under review.
+Australia’s cruellest farming device — the battery cage — has been under review.

 This could be a breakthrough for animals.
 Or, it could lock in more cruelty, for decades.

 Egg industry bosses have had their say: they want to keep hens in cages.

 Now, it’s up to us to get help get hens out of cages.